operable/cog-book/cog-book/source/sections/installation_guide.rst

     export HIPCHAT_NICKNAME=cog
     docker-compose up

-Now you can head back to follow the section titled `??? <#Creating a User and Running a Command>`__, as the rest isn’t Slack specific.
+Now you can move on to the section titled
+`Creating a User and Running a Command`_, as the rest isn’t Slack specific.
 The only caveat is that when creating a chat-handle, you’ll need to specify ``--chat-provider=hipchat`` instead.